Random blog post: Cardigans of distinction

 Installation / Uninstallation

-Requires Textpattern 4.2.0+
+Requires Textpattern 4.6.0+

 Download the plugin from either textpattern.org, or the software page, paste the code into the TXP Admin -> Plugins pane, install and enable the plugin.
 Visit the forum thread for more info or to report on the success or otherwise of the plugin.

-To uninstall, simply delete the plugin from the Admin -> Plugins page.
+To uninstall, simply delete the plugin from the Admin->Plugins page.

 Configuring featured articles

-Visit the Content->Featured articles config tab.
+Visit the Content->Featured articles tab.
 A list of all articles (from the admin-selected sections) are presented in a grid.

 To feature an article

 • Description : allows you to store some Textile-aware supporting information about the article.
 This could simply be additional information for your own use, or some copy that you may wish to display in your teasers block to entice people to read the article.
-It can be as simple or as complex as you like and can contain TXP tags (if they make sense to use at that point — article tags cannot be used, for example, but <txp:site_url /> can)
+It can be as simple or as complex as you like and can contain TXP tags (if they make sense to use at that point — article tags cannot be used, for example, but <txp:site_url /> can).

 To unfeature an article